parallel-fs-utils/fs-drift/README.md

 [Default: **1**] Set a limit on maximum record size in KB.
 Record (I/O transfer) size is randomly generated and can be much less than this.

+* --record-size

+[Default: **4k**] Set a record size of either fixed value (4k) or range (1k:64k) for random record size.
+This parameter accepts units [b, k, m, g].
+If no units specified, its treated as bytes.
+When using directIO, the value will be rounded to nearest 4kb and values less than 4kb will be increased to 4kb.

 * --fsync-pct